arvidle/video-process-mining-public/README.md

 ## Data availability

 The training datasets, weights of finetuned models and inference results for the five days selected for the case study are available on Zenodo: https://doi.org/10.5281/zenodo.7763838

-These provided zipfile needs to be unpacked in the root directory of this repository.
+The provided zipfile needs to be unpacked in the root directory of this repository.